Potty Training- The #1 thing that made her “get it”.

 Last week I started potty training my 3 1/2 year old daughter, for like the 4th time.
 My son was so much easier.
 Second kid and you would think I would be a pro at this by now- NOT!

-There is a laundry list of reasons we both have been dragging our feet on the whole potty training thing.
+There is a long list of reasons we both have been dragging our feet on the whole potty training thing.

 This is my baby!
 Potty means getting older and bigger.
 I have not been ready for that!